“Pilgrim, there is no path. We make the path by walking.”

 ~ Antonio Machado

 ONE OF TRUST ACROSS AMERICA’S 2018 TOP THOUGHT LEADERS ON TRUST

-Eric is an active writer, speaker, and educator on leadership and, in particular, leading through crises and other turbulence.
-He holds an appointment as Associate Director of the National Preparedness Leadership Initiative (NPLI), a joint program of the Harvard T.H.
+Eric is an active writer, speaker, and educator on leadership and, in particular, leading through crisis, change, and turbulence.
+He holds an appointment as associate director of the National Preparedness Leadership Initiative (NPLI), a joint program of the Harvard T.H.
 Chan School of Public Health and Harvard’s Kennedy School of Government and as Instructor at the Harvard T.H.
 Chan School of Public Health.
-Eric teaches in numerous executive education and graduate level courses at Harvard and M.I.T and the University of California, San Diego.
+Eric teaches in numerous executive education and graduate level courses at Harvard as well as at M.I.T and the University of California, San Diego.
 He speaks to executive audiences around the world about the challenges of leading in fast moving, unpredictable circumstances.

 Eric holds a Bachelor’s Degree in Economics (with honors) from the University of Massachusetts at Amherst and a Master’s degree in Leadership from Lesley University.

 For more, check out Eric’s LinkedIn profile.
 Follow him on Twitter @RicherEarth.